mistersmee/dotfiles/.local/bin/README.md

 ## launchpolybar

 Script that does what it says on the tin.
 Not used anymore, as I don't use polybar.

-## mailsync

-Script created my me, and partly inspired by Luke Smith's script of the same name.

-Syncs my email, sends a notification telling how many new emails, as well as who they are from, and the subject.

-## mw

-My copy of Luke Smith's mutt-wizard script, before the "big redesign".

-This older version allows me to keep the mbsync file in .config/isync, which is where it should be.

-The newer mw doesn't allow this and keeps it in ~, which I hate.

 ## scratch